Borg Early Career Award (BECA)

-The Borg Early Career Award honors the late Anita Borg, who was an early member of CRA-W and an inspiration for her commitment in increasing the participation of women in computing research.
+The Borg Early Career Award honors the late Anita Borg, who was an early member of CRA-W, and is inspired by her commitment to increasing the participation of women in computing research.

 The annual award is given to a woman in computer science and/or engineering who has made significant research contributions and who has contributed to her profession, especially in the outreach to women.
 We invite your nominations for the Borg Early Career Award (BECA).

 In order to be eligible for nomination, the nominee must be an individual who identifies as a woman, in the computer science and engineering field, who has:

 - had positive and significant impact on advancing women and diversity in the computing research community,

 - is relatively early-career (at-most 8 years post-PhD) faculty member or researcher in an industry or government lab, and